GN296qt/java/oops/README.md

 - it often involves upcasting (assigning a child class object to a parent class reference) i.e parentclassname objectname; // declaration objectname = new childclassname(); // intialization
+- syntax(for both the methods of parent and child class methodsignature should be same only) class parentclassname{
+     returntype methodname(){
+          //body
+     }
+}
+class childclassname extends parentclassname{
+      @override
+      returntype methodname(){
+           //body
+      }
+}
+public class mainclassname{
+       public static void main(String[] args){
+             parentclassname objectname;
+             objectname = new childclassname();
+             objectname.methodname();
+       }
+}

+Abstract class

+- it is a type of a class that is designed to be the blueprint for other classes.
+- it can't be intialised on its own means can't create objects.
+- it include abstract methods as well as concrete methods.(compulsory)
+- syntax(both abstractmethod of parent class and override method of childclass have same methodsignature ) abstract class classname{//parentclass abstract returntype methodname(); returntype concretemethodname(){
+         //body
+      }
+}
+class childclassname extends parentclassname{
+      @override
+      returntype methodname(){
+             //body
+      }
+}
+public class mainclassname{
+     public static void main(String[] args){
+             parentclassname objectname;
+             objectname = new childclassname();
+             objectname.methodname();
+             objectname.concretemethodname();
+     }
+}

+Abstract method
+- a method that is declared without a body
+- it only specifies the method signature but doesn't provide implemntation
+- can only be defined inside abstract class and interface
+- it is implemented in a subclass by overriding it unless the subclass is also abstract
+- syntax
+    abstract returntype methodname();

+Concrete method
+- A regular method with a complete implemntation inside a class
+- it contains executable code.
+- can only be defined in abstract class and regular class
+- does not require overriding (but can be overriden if needed) as it is fully functional their own
+- syntax
+   returntype concretemethodname(){
+         //body
+      }